matter-labs/zksync-lite-docs/docs/faq/privacy.md

 # Privacy

-At the moment, all transactions in **zkSync** are transparent: just like in Ethereum, anybody can see sender, recipient and all details of the transaction.
+At the moment, all transactions in **zkSync** are transparent: just like in Ethereum, anybody can see the sender, the recipient and all the details of the transaction.

 However, we take the privacy cause very seriously.
 Most people won’t feel comfortable moving large parts of their fortune into a publicly exposed glass box.
 Inhabitants of dangerous places are unlikely to pay a local merchant in